CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 ## End of warmup

-Well that certainly took a bit!
-I was originally going to write this as a walkthrough of the entire SPLV'20 TinyIdris course, but then this got to over 6000 words and I thought "Hmm, maybe this should be multiple parts..."  ^^;;
+Well that certainly took a while!
+I was originally going to write this as a walkthrough of the entire SPLV'20 TinyIdris course, but then the warmup alone got to over 6000 words and I thought "Hmm, maybe this should be multiple parts..." ^^;;

 Thanks for reading this far, I hope it was helpful!  : )